What is Blueproof?

-A. In a house fire, a sofa can be reduced to ashes in around 8 minutes.
-Hence a sofa or other furniture only slows down the operation of the device by seconds.
-Operation of Blueproof is assured because heat will rise to the ceiling and come down the walls as convection currents.
+Answer: In a fully developed house fire, a sofa/settee may be reduced to ashes in under 8 minutes.
+Hence a sofa and/or other furniture may only slow down the operation of Blueproof.

 Q. Will Blueproof operate under normal operating conditions when my central heating system is turned on?

-A. No, Blueproof operates when the temperature is above the normal operating conditions of home systems and has been successfully trialled and tested in tower blocks at higher operating temperatures and pressure than normal.
-Blueproof has been installed on fully functioning home central heating systems for over two years with no leaks or failures.
+Answer: No, Blueproof operates when the temperature is above the normal operating conditions of home systems and has been successfully trialled and tested in tower blocks at higher operating temperatures and pressure than normal.
+Blueproof has been installed on fully functioning home central heating systems for over five years with no reported leaks or failures.

 Q. At what temperature does Blueproof activate?

-If there is direct flame impingement Blueproof operates even quicker, in seconds.
-That’s if the fire occurs close to the radiator and the flames touch the surface.
+If there is direct flame impingement Blueproof may operates even quicker, in seconds.
+That’s if the fire occurs close to the radiator and the flames impede on the surface.